sigpwned/litecene/README.md

 ### Or Clause

 An or clause is a valid Litecene search clause followed by the keyword `OR` followed by another Litecene search clause.
 Multiple `OR` clauses can be appended to the same or clause.
 When and and or clauses are interleaved, the `AND` operator binds tighter.
-A group clause can be used to make query a query clearer.
+A group clause can be used to make a query clearer and easier to understand.
 A matching document must match at least one of the given clauses.
 The following are all valid Litecene or clauses:

 * `hello OR world`
 * "My Fair Lady"~8 OR Pygmalion`

 ### Not Clause

-A note clause is the `NOT` keyword followed by another Litecene search clause.
+A not clause is the `NOT` keyword followed by another Litecene search clause.
 A matching document must *not* match the given clause.
 The following are all valid Litcene not clauses:

 * `NOT hello`
 * `NOT "hello, world!"`